This is a page for detailing the many oddballs on Hypnospace. Currently under heavy construction. Watch out for spoilers!

 - The Lost Lenore: If Sherri was banned (by returning to her page in late November, taking down the re-uploaded CapaCash buttons, and flagging her account), the final plane of his spiritual tower is a discordant, hellish plea wondering why she was taken away from him.

 - New-Age Retro Hippie: He is one, designing much of his philosophy and online pages after these values.

 - Stairway to Heaven: He makes an interactive text adventure depicting this.

 - Straw Loser: Tim sees him as such.
-Being a divorced man making a living selling dreamcatchers at flea markets and gatherings while his children wait around on lawn chairs, he falls in love with a Phony Psychic that mainy sees him as just a customer.
+He's a divorced man making a living selling dreamcatchers at flea markets and gatherings while his children wait around on lawn chairs, and he falls in love with a Phony Psychic that mainly sees him as just a customer.

 - Wacky Marriage Proposal: If Sherri wasn't banned, the final plane of his spiritual tower is a proposal to her.

 - Scrolling to the bottom of his pages reveal that it's under construction still.
 Even on New Year's Eve, when he's updated his page to include a second page and more scrolling to do, the links he did add lead to uncreated pages.
 And since he ends up dying in the Mindcrash, whatever he does know, real or not, remains lost.